Reverse logistics: our management of product returns

 Why is reverse logistics important?

-- Customer Satisfaction: The ability to easily return products increases customer satisfaction and loyalty.
+- Customer satisfaction: The ability to easily return products increases customer satisfaction and loyalty.

 - Sustainability: It allows for the recycling and reuse of products and materials, thus contributing to more environmentally friendly practices .